-You can import a previously exported configuration file or a configuration file from another device into the 460 gateway whenever it is in Configuration Mode.
+You can import a previously exported configuration file or a configuration file from another device into the 460 gateway, whenever it is in Configuration Mode.

 Upon clicking the Choose File button, you will be prompted to select a location from which to load the saved file.
-Once the location is selected, click the Load Configuration button.
+Once the location is selected, you can choose the Import Network Settings checkbox if you want to load the network settings of the configuration file or just load the configuration without the network setting.